 California employers should begin preparing for the new law now.
 Employers need to ensure that all job postings include the required salary information and update their policies to allow employees to request pay information for comparable positions upon request.
 California businesses must also evaluate any potential bias in their hiring and compensation practices and ensure they are not discriminating against applicants or employees.

 By taking steps now to understand and comply with California’s new salary disclosure and pay data reporting requirements, California employers can ensure they comply with the law when it takes effect on January 1st, 2023.

 Pay transparency is an integral part of California’s commitment to equal pay.
 This new law ensures that all California employees can access salary information to make informed career decisions and negotiate a fair wage.
 It also helps employers promote diversity and inclusion in the workplace by providing applicants with information about pay scales for positions.

-If you are a California employee looking for more information about California’s new salary disclosure and pay data reporting requirements, Law Office of Jeffrey D. Fulton can help.
+If you are a California employee looking for more information about California’s new salary disclosure and pay data reporting requirements, Fulton Law Corporation can help.
 Our California-based employment law attorneys can answer questions and provide guidance on how to comply with the new law.
 Contact us today to learn more.

 Contact us by calling (916) 993-4900 or filling out our online contact form.

 Learn more about what the Fulton Law Corporation can offer our clients by scheduling your free case evaluation today.
 Get in touch with us by filling out our online contact form.